-I have by now written some 260 travel-blogs on different locations in Iceland, which I have visited all around my country, even in some very remote areas.
+I have by now written some 270 travel-blogs about different locations in Iceland, which I have visited all around my country, some in very remote areas.
 But I have kind of left out the most popular sight close to home, as it were; the ever so popular Geysir geothermal area.
 Geysir is by far the best-known geological phenomenon in Iceland, so I think it deserves a special travel-blog.

 I dedicated my last travel-blog to Gullfoss waterfall - the Golden waterfall, which gives a name to the most popular route in Iceland's; the Golden Circle.
 So I find it fitting to write about Geysir geothermal area now, as these 2 very popular sights are only 10 km apart, and are always visited together.

-The Geysir geothermal area is a big attraction on the Golden Circle, which traditionally entails Þingvellir national park, Geysir geothermal area and Gullfoss waterfall.
+The Geysir geothermal area is a big attraction on the Golden Circle, which traditionally includes Þingvellir national park, Geysir geothermal area, and Gullfoss waterfall (I also include Skálholt episcopal See).
 I show all my foreign visitors these beautiful sights and I never tire of visiting them.
 I believe that most foreign visitors to my country visit the Golden Circle.

 Apart from those who have only a few hours to spare while stopping over at the airport; they visit the Blue Lagoon.